 How to Prove a Driver is Liable for a FedEx Truck Accident

 While full-time employees of FedEx Ground are generally safe and dependable drivers, the same cannot always be said for the many independent contractors that FedEx works with.
-While the FedEx company can still be held liable for the actions of an independent contractor working on their behalf, proving causation of an accident can be a bit tricky in many situations.
+While the FedEx company can still be held liable for the actions of an independent contractor working on their behalf, proving causation of an accident can be a bit tricky in some situations.

 Under very specific circumstances, though, FedEx could conceivably bear partial liability for an independent contractor’s accident.
-For example, if FedEx failed to perform a thorough background check on a driver with a history of driving under the influence (DUI), they could bear liability if that driver later caused an accident because they were driving while drunk.
-A seasoned attorney could explain in further detail how liability might be determined in a particular UPS truck accident case in Alpharetta.
+For example, if FedEx failed to perform a thorough background check on a driver who has a history of driving under the influence (DUI), they could face liability if that driver later caused a FedEx truck crash because they were driving while drunk.
+A skilled attorney could explain in further detail how liability might be determined in a particular FedEx truck accident case in Alpharetta.